Security guard: United States

 Virginia – Since the 1980s, Security Officers in Virginia are required to be certified by DCJS (Department of Criminal Justice Services, the same agency that certifies law enforcement officers).
 To be certified as an unarmed security officer one must go through 18 hours of classroom training from a certified instructor in order to obtain this card and it must be done by the end of their 90 days after hire with a Security company.
 Every two years the card must be renewed, by completing an in-service with a certified instructor.
 To be certified as an armed security officer one must complete an additional 24 hours of firearms training, 8 hours of training in conducting a lawful arrest, and qualification with the type and caliber of weapon they intend to carry.
 Firearms endorsements must be renewed annually by completing an in-service and passing a firearms qualification.
 Certified armed security officers are authorized under state code to arrest for any offense committed in their presence while they are on duty at the location they are hired to protect.
 Unarmed officers have no arrest powers.
 They also are granted the authority by the state law to issue summons to appear in court for felonies and misdemeanors.
 Virginia also allows security officers to attend additional 40 hours of training to become certified as Conservators of the Peace (Special Police) for the company employing them.
 This appointment is performed by a Circuit Court Judge, wherein the officer is actually sworn in and has the powers of a police officer on property they are working, as well as the lawful duty to act upon witnessing any felony and the ability to pursue fleeing felons.
 Such sworn officers are also permitted the use of sirens and red lights.
 Those who handle K-9s, work as dispatchers, alarm responders, private investigators, instructors, bounty hunters, armored car couriers and Executive Protection Specialists are other categories of training regulated by DCJS with additional training requirements.
 All positions require State Police and FBI background checks.

+Australia

+In Australia, regulations and restrictions pertaining to the private security industry varies by state.
+In the state of Victoria, individuals employed in the private security industry, or wishing to be employed in the industry must hold a valid 'Private security licence' which qualifies and outlines what activities they are allowed to perform in the industry.
+Private security licenses in Victoria are issued and managed by Victoria Police Licensing and Regulation Division.

+A list of activities applicable to a Victorian private security license include: